-The Alpha-1 Foundation has invested $54million to support Alpha-1 Antitrypsin (AAT) research and programs.
-Research projects have been conducted at 100 institutions in North America, Europe, the Middle East, and Australia.
-The level of research activity in AAT is at an all-time high and holds much hope for the future for individuals diagnosed with AAT Deficiency.
+The Alpha-1 Foundation has invested more than $76 million to support Alpha-1 Antitrypsin (AAT) research and programs.
+Research projects have been conducted at 116 institutions in North America, Europe, the Middle East and Australia.
+The level of research activity in AAT is at an all-time high and holds much hope for the future for people diagnosed with AAT Deficiency.

 We offer two distinct kinds of financial support:

 Our traditional peer reviewed grants program funds both basic science and clinical research.
 The aim of the Alpha-1 Foundation’s peer reviewed grants program is to promote research that will eventually result in the improved health of individuals with AAT, with a focus on the lung and liver disease of AAT Deficiency.
 The program supports basic science and clinical research, improved understanding of the pathogenesis of the clinical manifestations of AAT, the development and testing of treatments for the disease, bioethics and social research, and the promotion of education of members of the medical community regarding AAT.

 See below, Alpha-1 Foundation funding mechanisms for traditional peer reviewed research.

 Investment funding for translational research through The Alpha-1 Project